 So, actually, if you go up half a size, it might fit you perfectly.
 I got to be honest though that grabbing my true size didn’t really cause me any problems at first.

 Over the week of wearing this shoe, I did find that there was actually some space around the heel and I don’t know if that’s because it started to flex from wearing it or whatever the case was.

-Honestly, it felt like a little too big in the ankle area, but sometimes, it feels too small.
+Honestly, it felt a little too big in the ankle area, but sometimes, it feels too small.
 And because it’s a foam runner and there are no laces on this shoe, you really can’t change the fit.

 Maybe the foam expands or contracts depending on the temperature outside and maybe it’s all in my head.

 Moving upwards on the shoe, you’ll notice this ridiculously large ankle area.
 One thing I actually really did like about the fit of this shoe is how large the ankle opening is.

 So, unlike the Yeezy 380 for example, the large ankle opening and the thin foam around the ankle all make the Foam Runner super easy to get your foot in and out of.

 But as I always suggest, if you had the chance to try this shoe on first before you buy it, I would definitely still do it just to make sure the sizing that you’re grabbing is right for you.

 As far as comfort goes, I was relatively impressed.
 The Foam Runner is an incredibly comfortable sneaker if you’re just wearing it for lifestyle wear.